jalispran/jalispran/_posts/2020-01-20-Zookeeper-All-you-need-to-know.markdown

 - Facebook Messenger

 ## CAP Theorem
-It is impossible for a dostributed data store to simultaneously provide more than two out of the following three gurantees.
+It is impossible for a distributed data store to simultaneously provide more than two out of the following three gurantees.
 - _Consistency_: Every read receives the most recent write or an error
 - _Availability_: Every request receives a (non-error) response - without the gurantee that it contains the most recent write
 - _Partition tolerance_: the system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes